radpivm/obby-sync-v2/README.md

+To run just the couchdb container without any of the other stuff use the docker compose basic file - Note that version does not use variables all stuff must be declared in the docker-compose.yml file.

 This version of the couchdb container uses env variables that must be set prior to launching in order for it to work

 First we need to setup our caddy network